blaylockbk/Herbie/README.md

 ### Alternative Download Tools

-As an alternative you can use [rclone](https://rclone.org/) to download files from AWS or GCP.
+As an alternative to Herbie, you can use [rclone](https://rclone.org/) to download files from AWS or GCP.
 I quite like rclone.
 Here is a [short rclone tutorial](https://github.com/blaylockbk/pyBKB_v3/blob/master/rclone_howto.md)

-▐▐